Master of Science in Human Resource Management

 * Indicates a course that has not yet been developed for online delivery and is therefore only available on campus.

-† Indicates a course that is no longer offered or no longer fulfills requirements for this program.
+† Indicates a course that is no longer offered.
 Currently matriculated students who have received passing grades for these courses may use them to fulfill program requirements.

 3. Master's Project Seminar (CED

 595) - 3 credits